sass/sass/README.md

 the `@extend` affects exactly that CSS that is guaranteed to exist by the `@use` directives.

-Specifically, once all modules have been loaded, do a global pass to resolve the extends.

-* For each module that contains CSS (call it the *extended module*):

-  * Set this module's *virtual selectors* to the set of selectors in all of its CSS rules.
-These virtual selectors remember the original selector they were generated from.
+We define a general process for resolving extends for a given module.
+This process emits CSS for that module and everything it transitively uses.

-  * Take the subgraph of the module graph that can transitively reach the extended module.
+* Take the subgraph of the module graph containing modules that are transitively reachable from the given module.
+Call this the *extended graph*.

-  * For every module in this subgraph (call it the *extending module*) in reverse [topological][] order:
+* For each module in the extended graph (call it the *extended module*) in reverse [topological][] order:

-    * For each of the extended module's selectors:
+  * Create an empty map for the extended module (call it the module's *extended selectors*).
+This map will contain selectors defined for rules in this module and its transitively reachable modules, with extends partially resolved.
+This map is indexed by the locations of the rules for those selectors.
+We say that this is the *original location* for a selector.

-      * Take the corresponding virtual selector from each module used by the extending module, if it has such a selector set.
+  * For each module used or forwarded by the extended module (call it the *foreign module*`) in reverse [topological][] order:

+    * For each of the foreign module's extended selectors (call it the *foreign selector*):

+      * If the extended module has an extended selector that has the same original location as the foreign selector, take it.
+Otherwise, create a selector that matches no elements.
+Call this the *domestic selector*.

-      * Create a new selector that matches the union of all elements matched by these virtual selectors, and set it as a virtual selector of this subgraph.
+      * Create a new selector that matches the union of all elements matched by the foreign selector selector and the domestic selector.
+Call this the *new selector*.

+      * Apply any extends defined in the extended module to the new selector, and replace it with the result.

+      * Add the new selector to the extended module's extended selectors, indexed by the foreign selector's original location.
+Replace the domestic selector if necessary.

+  * For each CSS rule in the extended module:

+    * Apply any extends defined in the extended module to the rule's selector.

+    * Add the resulting selector to the extended module's extended selectors, indexed by the rule's location.

+* For each module in the extended graph (call it the *extended module*) in reverse [topological][] order:

-  * Replace the selectors in the extended module's rules with the corresponding virtual selectors of the [entrypoint module](#entrypoint-module).
+  * Emit each top-level CSS construct in the extended module, with any selectors replaced by the corresponding selector in the given module's extended selectors.

-> **Implementation note:**
->
-> This process as written is O(n²) for the number of modules in the compilation,
-> and in a pathological case this is accurate.
-However, it's intended to be
-> tightly constrained by the number and scope of the extensions the user chooses
-> to write.
-Even a relatively naïve implementation should be able to keep it to
-> O(n×m) for extending modules and extended modules.
-It's possible there's even
-> an O(n) implementation that integrates extension with compilation, but that's
-> beyond the scope of this document.

 There is intentionally no way for a module to affect the extensions of another module that doesn't transitively use it.
 This promotes locality, and matches the